Court Rules

 Format RequirementMandatory

-Memoranda of law must use 12-point font (11-point footnotes), one-inch margins, text-searchable format, and date of service on cover.
+Memoranda must use 12-point font (11-point footnotes), 1-inch margins, text-searchable format, and front cover service date.

 All memoranda of law shall be produced in 12-point font, with footnotes in 11-point font, and shall have one-inch margins on all sides.
 All memoranda must be filed in a text-searchable format and must have the date of service printed on the front cover.